michaeljoseph04/gis_intro/ReadMe.md

 - Importing spatial data into R
 - Performing a spatial join
 - Visualizing spatial data
-- Other spatial operations (a dissolve) and joining to census tracts
+- Other spatial operations (a dissolve) and joining to US Census tracts
-- Looking for trends in spatial data
+- Looking for trends with US Census data

 More advanced operations may be added in the future.